JitsuJournal/.github/profile/README.md

-## Jiu Jitsu Technology? 🤔
+# JitsuJournal? 🤔

-We're working on building a tool that allows;
+## 🎯 Q1 2025: We're building a tool that allows
-- coaches to create and share jiu-jitsu content in a normalized format
+- Practitioners to create jiu-jitsu sequences using a shared and customizable database of techniques.
-- beginners to build their first mental models of jiu-jitsu using a professional framework
+- Coaches to create and teach using a framework that all their students understand.

-This is scheduled to be released in Q1 of 2025.
+- Beginners to build their first mental models of jiu-jitsu using the shared database.

-Our long-term goal is to develop a system that provides real-time data points from combat sports to athletes, tournaments, and betting leagues (for VFX, odds, and training).
+## Vision

 <!--